-Out of all the questions I've been asked over the past two weeks, the most frequent ones are "what is like to spend a few hours in virtual reality?" and "will it make me sick?"
+Out of all the questions I was asked while reviewing the HTC Vive, the most frequent ones were "what is like to spend a few hours in virtual reality?" and "will it make me sick?"

-With that said, I'll do my best to answer these questions as specifically as I can with the knowledge I've gleaned over the past few weeks.
+With that said, I'll do my best to answer these questions as specifically as I can with the knowledge I've gleaned during the review period.